m00nlitcat/blog.myget.org/_posts/2017-09-11-php-composer-packages-on-myget.markdown

 <img src="/images/2017/09/logo-php-composer.png" alt="MyGet supports hosting private PHP Composer packages" align="right" />

 Good news everyone!
-We just shipped <a href="https://www.getcomposer.org/" target="_blank">PHP Composer</a> support (preview)!
+We just shipped <a href="https://www.getcomposer.org/" target="_blank">PHP Composer</a> support on <a href="https://www.myget.org/php-composer">MyGet</a>!
 If you are building PHP applications and libraries, you can now package them and add these to your MyGet feeds.

-PHP Composer support is still in preview and **[must be enabled on your MyGet subscription](https://www.myget.org/Home/GiveMeComposer) - click [here](https://www.myget.org/Home/GiveMeComposer) to do so**.
-Once enabled, you will have access to the <a href="https://docs.myget.org/docs/walkthrough/getting-started-with-php-composer" target="_blank">PHP Composer features described in our documentation</a>
+PHP Composer support is available for all MyGet accounts - check the <a href="https://docs.myget.org/docs/walkthrough/getting-started-with-php-composer" target="_blank">PHP Composer features described in our documentation</a>

 ## Which features are available?